 Why has secured finance got everyone talking?

-Watch our video to hear Alex Veroude, Chief Investment Officer (US) and Gareth Mee, Executive Director, EMEIA Insurance, Ernst & Young discuss what makes Secured Finance so compelling for institutional investors.
+Watch our video to hear Alex Veroude, Chief Investment Officer (North America) and Gareth Mee, Executive Director, EMEIA Insurance, Ernst & Young discuss what makes Secured Finance so compelling for institutional investors.

 In our opinion, an allocation to Insight's secured finance portfolio may be able to help you in a number of ways:

 - By seeking to increase the return expectation of your credit allocation given the expected yield premium relative to traditional investment grade corporate credit markets.

 - Aiming to reduce the volatility of your credit or broader bond allocation given the diversification properties of these investments relative to other bonds.

 - Potentially protecting against the price impact of rising interest rates due to the floating-rate cashflows from the portfolio.

 - Help to create a reliable buffer between your short-term, liquid cashflow generating assets and your longer-term, growth generating assets.

 Please note: with effect from 5 January 2018 we are no longer accepting subscriptions to Insight Secured Finance Fund.
 A combination of the Fund size and existing commitments will bring the fund to its target capacity.
 Investors with existing holdings are not affected and you can still sell your shares.
 We remain open to new segregated Secured Finance mandates with customised investment guidelines.
 Please contact your Insight relationship manager for further information.